EXPLORING THE FEDERAL CAREERS LANDSCAPE: AN INTRODUCTION

 The Ins-and-Outs of Networking in the Federal Landscape

 The old but true maxim, “It’s all about who you know and who they know” is true when looking for a job.
 More widely known as networking, this approach is the best tool you have in your job search arsenal.
-So, when you hear someone say, “I guess it’s who you know,” politely tell them, “Yes, it is who you know and it is best to learn how to enlist them into your job search.”
-When it comes to looking for a Federal job, networking is very effective, especially when you cast a large net to enlist as many individuals and groups.
+So, when you hear someone say, “I guess it’s who you know,” politely tell them, “Yes, it is who you know, and it is best to learn how to enlist them into your job search.”
+When it comes to looking for a federal job, networking is very effective, especially when you cast a large net to enlist as many individuals as possible, including groups.
 In The Ins-and-Outs of Networking in the Federal Landscape, we will show you how to begin networking with federal employees and how to set up and network with your target groups.
 And then, we’ll describe how to set yourself apart from the rest of the competitors in your career field.

 There you have it.
 An effective roadmap to help you thoroughly unscramble the ambiguous bureaucratic layers of the federal hiring landscape.
 Stay tuned for the following blogs: